godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 * `layer2_lock` specifies the lock script to be used when Godwoken transfers the tokens to layer 2.
 * If Godwoken ignores the request(e.g. when the network becomes bloated), `owner_lock_hash` and `cancel_timeout` provide a way to redeem the tokens. `cancel_timeout` specifies a timeout parameter in CKB's [since](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md) format.
 When the timeout has expired, the user can create another request to cancel the deposit action and redeem the tokens for other uses. `owner_lock_hash` is used to provide the token owner's identity in case of a cancel deposit action.

-Godwoken periodically collects all live deposit cells, and include them in layer 2 blocks.
-It transforms each deposit cell to **custodian cell**, creates (if one does not exist) a layer 2 account correspondingly based on the `layer2_lock` used in `DepositLockArgs`, and then put the newly deposited tokens in this account.
+Godwoken periodically collects all live deposit cells, and includes them in layer 2 blocks.
+It transforms each deposit cell to a **custodian cell**, creates (if one does not exist) a layer 2 account correspondingly based on the `layer2_lock` used in `DepositLockArgs`, and then puts the newly deposited tokens in this account.

 Custodian cells contain all the tokens that are managed internally in Godwoken.
 This [transaction](https://pudge.explorer.nervos.org/transaction/0x6c627c00d215ddc2dc21b6b40c03be8c14d4b7fca06e4d84b97e4bb526e5b135) contains a custodian cell in its output cell #2.
 Like a deposit cell, a custodian cell is represented by its lock script: